zeroflucs-given/generics/README.md

 ### ToMap / ToMapWithContext
 Converts a slice of values to Go map, using mappers for the key and values respectively.

+### ValueOrDefault
+If a pointer is set, will return the dereferenced value.
+Otherwise returns the default value of the target type.

 ## Slice Aggregations
 ---------------